JeffersonLab/HPS-CODE/CALIBRATION/COSMIC/README.md

 Ecal.

 In order to run the cosmic calibration, one must first have the evio files converted to ROOT files containing the raw adc spectra for each crystal.
-This still needs to be added here.
+Those instructions are at : https://github.com/JeffersonLab/HPS-CODE/tree/master/ANALYSIS/EvioTool

 The raw data needs to be analyzed using a strict geometric cut, loose geometric cut, or counting cut.
 The first is recommended for the